GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## List
-List iterable object stores item in sequence with index, irrelevant to a data type.
+List sequence object stores item in sequence with index, irrelevant to a data type.
 Assigning a value to a list object is done using a bracket `[]` with values separated by commas in order.
 This bracket can also call an element at index location.

 ```python
 lst = [value1, value2, value3, value4, ... ]